 Are KitchenAid mixers cheaper at Costco?

-Yes, KitchenAid Stand mixers are cheaper at Costco, not only in price but in quality as well.
+Yes, KitchenAid Stand mixers are cheaper at Costco, not only in price but in quality.
 How?

 There is only one KitchenAid Mixer.
 The material of the Costco Kitchen Aid Mixer is not stainless steel but iron steel.
 And, if you want to get a sturdier material KitchenAid mixer like stainless steel from the same line, that’s not available at Costco.